Thank you! Your submission has been received!

 Otherwise, you would only be reproducing frameworks and recycling the same stylistic approaches from project to project, since it's faster, cheaper, and safer.

 But not everything is a bed of roses.
-Sometimes, when the mood board appeals to a more abstract interpretation, it's tricky for some clients to talk about and recognize its usefulness.
+Sometimes, when the mood board appeals to a more abstract interpretation, it's tricky for some clients to talk about and recognise its usefulness.
 They don't understand why they are seeing a Michelangelo sculpture when you are talking about digital products.
 And that is fair, as no one will make the same interpretation of that image.

 As UI/UX designers, it's our role to present the deliverable in a way that the client can understand.
 Make them comment on the mood board and watch their reactions to have insights and feedback about the look&feel of the product they pretend.